Comprehensive Female Wellness Panel

 4,500+ conveniently located CLIA-certified U.S. labs

 Comprehensive and easy-to-use website

 Results in 1-3 days

 About Our Comprehensive Female Wellness Panel

 The Comprehensive Female Wellness Panel provides the ultimate in health and nutritional screening and includes 23 important measurements.
 This wellness panel gives a look into overall health as well as the health organs and systems like the thyroid, liver, kidneys, and immune system.
-It screens for cancer antigens, vitamin and mineral deficiencies and hormone levels also.
+It screens for vitamin and mineral deficiencies and hormone levels also.

 The Comprehensive Female Wellness Panel includes checking and measuring:

 - Comprehensive Urinalysis, Routine With Microscopic Examination on Positives

 - Complete Blood Count (CBC) With Differential